Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Coverage of the neural network posterior

-The $2$-d calculation employs a 2-dimensional Gaussianization flow \cite{Meng2020} trained dataset 2.
-The 3-d posterior is trained on dataset 3, in which as an additional degree of freedom also the direction of neutrino interactions is randomized.
-We use a factorized posterior $q_{\phi}(x_{p},y_{p},\theta;x)=q_{\phi_1}(x_{p},y_{p};x)\cdot q_{\phi_2}(\theta;x_{p},y_{p},x)$, which allows to learn the spherical part separately from the euclidean part in a stable manner.
-While the euclidean part again uses a 2-d Gaussianization flow, the spherical part employs the previously described strategy to reach a flat distribution on the $1$-sphere (eq. \ref{eq:one_sphere_flow}) and afterwards uses convex Moebius transformations \cite{Rezende2020} parametrized by a neural network as an intrinsic flow.
-Coverage is calculated by flowing both flows backwards to a joint 3-d standard normal distribution.
-This is an example for coverage of a joint posterior defined on $\mathbb{R}^2 \times \mathcal{S}^1$, but the methodology works analogously for general dimensions.
+We can test coverage in a coverage plot as indicated in Fig. \ref{fig:coverage} which shows expected versus actual coverage probabilities of base-ordered contours for a 3-d posterior over position and direction and the corresponding validation loss curve.
+The posterior in this example is trained on dataset 3, in which the position, direction and energy of neutrino interactions are different from event to event.
+We use a factorized posterior $q_{\phi}(x_{p},y_{p},\theta;x)=q_{\phi_1}(x_{p},y_{p};x)\cdot q_{\phi_2}(\theta;x_{p},y_{p},x)$, which allows to learn the spherical part separately from the Euclidean part in a stable manner via an autoregressive structure \cite{iaf}.
+While the Euclidean part again uses a 2-d Gaussianization flow, the spherical part employs the previously described strategy to reach a flat distribution on the $1$-sphere (eq. \ref{eq:one_sphere_flow}) and afterwards uses convex Moebius transformations \cite{Rezende2020} parametrized by a neural network as an intrinsic flow.
+Coverage is calculated using the base-ordered contours.
+This is an example for coverage of a joint posterior defined on $\mathbb{R}^2 \times \mathcal{S}^1$, for which a numerical calculation of target-ordered coverage is already computationally too time-consuming.
+The base-ordered coverage calculation, however, would work analogously for higher dimensions and on more than two manifolds without a noticable computational increase.

-We can observe interesting coverage behavior during training.
-In both example cases, initially the posteriors either under- or over-cover.
-Once the first phase of training is over, in which the loss function decreases rapidly, good coverage is already reached, even though the overall training has not finished yet.
-The learning curves of the two training runs are depicted in fig. \ref{fig:coverage} (c)+(d).
+We can observe interesting coverage behavior during training, as depicted in Fig. \ref{fig:coverage}.
+Once the first phase of training is over, in which the loss function decreases rapidly, good coverage seems to be already reached, even though the overall training has not finished yet.
 The second phase, in which the optimization is much slower has been called "random diffusion phase" by \cite{tishby_ib}.
 The authors argue the network learns a better compression of the input data in this stage.
 In the context of normalizing flows, it seems the first phase brings the learned posteriors in line with the labels to reach proper coverage.
 In the second diffusion phase, the posterior regions shrink as much as they can while maintaining coverage.
+This is an empirical observation, and we leave more in-depth studies for future work.